Home

 STICK MAN

-Richard Rossi is nearing completion on his first novel, entitled "Stick Man," the story of an imaginative boy tormented by night terrors of a demonic monster named Stick Man, who he tries to overcome through faith, art, and the power of his first love, a girl he calls Angel.
+Richard Rossi has completed his first novel, a controversial coming-of-age story entitled "Stick Man."
+Stick Man is now a best-seller, and tells the story of an imaginative boy tormented by night terrors of a demonic monster named Stick Man, who he tries to overcome through faith, art, and the power of his first love, a girl he calls Angel.
+Stick Man tells the story of a journey from legalism to love.
+The novel is available at Amazon.com , and on Kindle, and at Barnes and Noble.

 CLEMENTE